PennLINC/aslprep/docs/outputs.rst

 **Surfaces, segmentations and parcellations from FreeSurfer:**
-If FreeSurfer reconstructions are used, the ``(aparc+)aseg`` segmentations are aligned to the subject's T1w space and resampled to the BOLD grid, and the BOLD series are resampled to the mid-thickness surface mesh::
+If FreeSurfer reconstructions are used, the ``(aparc+)aseg`` segmentations are aligned to the subject's T1w space and resampled to the asl grid, and the asl series are resampled to the mid-thickness surface mesh::

-  sub-<subject_label>/
+  sub-<subject_label>/``
     perf/
       sub-<subject_label>_[specifiers]_space-T1w_desc-aparcaseg_dseg.nii.gz
       sub-<subject_label>_[specifiers]_space-T1w_desc-aseg_dseg.nii.gz